zbauman3/zanebauman.com/src/articles/illumindex.md

 The primary goal of this project, from a software perspective, was to learn how to build a display driver and design a small but complete IoT system from the ground up.
 To support that goal, I chose to write all of the application code myself.
 No third-party libraries are used in the firmware; the roughly 4,000 lines of code that make up the system are entirely my own.

 The project is built on top of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32s3/get-started/index.html), the official SDK provided by Espressif for the ESP32 family of microcontrollers.
 Using the ESP-IDF provides access to the underlying hardware, startup code, and toolchain support without abstracting away the details that are important when working close to the metal.
+It also provides some useful utilities that saved me a ton of time, like [cJSON](https://github.com/DaveGamble/cJSON).

 For the backend, I used a simple serverless application built with Next.js and deployed on Vercel.
-This stack mirrors what I use day to day at work, which made it easy to stand up a basic API endpoint quickly and iterate without friction.
+This is what I use day to day at work, which made it easy to stand up a basic API endpoint and iterate.
 The backend primarily serves as a lightweight data source for the device, but also houses some visual development utilities like a local simulator that mirrors the current state of the LED matrix and a small utility for drawing and generating bitmaps.

 ### The Display Driver